 And it’s no other than famed singer Katy Perry.

-The 37-year-old discussed her new home away from Hollywood in Kentucky, on the “Dear Chelsea” podcast a few months back:
+The 37-year-old discussed her new home away from Hollywood in Kentucky, on the “Dear Chelsea” podcast last year:

 “I’m living in Kentucky and I have for almost a month now and that’s quite an amazing experience… because it reminds you that Hollywood is not America.”